The Physics of Cycling: Understanding Bicycle Motion and Stability

 Front Wheel Braking

+We see that as horizontal braking force F increases, the weight is transferred from Nr to Nf by Fh amount.
 Therefore, it is much easier to brake with front brakes than with back brakes when driving on a bike!

 Gear Switching